Jeffrey Epstein Is An ‘Intellectual Impostor,’ Says Science Author Steven Pinker

 A Wednesday report from The New York Times shines more light on the illusion-filled life of convicted sex offender and accused sex trafficker Jeffrey Epstein.
 Per The Inquisitr, Epstein reportedly spoke to scientists and other associates about his desire to impregnate women at his New Mexico Ranch with the end goal of seeding the human race with his DNA — a part of his interest in transhumanism, which is the idea that humans can be transformed and improved upon using science and technology.

 The piece also shines a light on how Epstein used his money to inject himself into the world of science, where he was able to indulge in his strange scientific musings and interests.
-But famous science author Steven Pinker appears to have seen through Epstein’s half-baked theories, calling him an “intellectual impostor.”
+Famous science author Steven Pinker appears to have seen through Epstein’s half-baked theories, calling him an “intellectual impostor.”

 “He would abruptly change the subject, A.D.D.-style, dismiss an observation with an adolescent wisecrack.”